thisisveryfunny/Windows-VM-AppCleanup/README.md

 # Windows-VM-AppCleanup
-Powershells command to remove default app that are installed by default when you create a new windows10 ou 11 vm.
+Powershells command to remove default app that are installed by default when you create a new windows10 or 11 vm.
 If you need a quick clean Windows vm without the default useless application that nobody like.

 ## How to use